|(Praying at the Western Wall, Jerusalem)|

 I estimate that 80% of European and North American pastors and Christian leaders do not have a significant prayer life.
-By this I mean that they do not take time to actually pray.
+By this I mean that they do not take time to actually pray, habitually.
 By "taking time" I mean more than saying a blessing over dinner, or multi-task "praying."
 By "significant" I mean something like an hour or more a day.
+Like Jesus did.

-My estimate comes from teaching and coaching 2000 pastors and leaders over the past 35 years.
+My estimate comes from teaching and coaching 3000 pastors and leaders over the past forty years.

 The reasons Westernized Christians don't significantly pray and Third World Christians do, include these.